jack3898/fakeyou.ts/README.md

 # FakeYou.ts

-A modern, light (1 dependency) and easy-to-use API wrapper for FakeYou.
+A modern, light and easy-to-use API wrapper for FakeYou.
 Get your app up and running with FakeYou in minutes!

 NOTE: This library is a work in progress and is in pre-release, that being said, it should have enough features to suit a basic TTS application!
 Things are of course subject to change.